n8n-io/n8n-docs/docs/workflow/api/using-api-playground.md

+---
+title: "Workflow² Using the API playground"
+description: The n8n API comes with a built-in Swagger UI playground.
+This provides interactive documentation, allowing you to try out requests.
+tags:
+  - WF²
+  - API

+---

 # Using the API playground

 The n8n API comes with a built-in Swagger UI playground.
 This provides interactive documentation, allowing you to try out requests.
 The path to access the playground depends on your hosting.